 Note that liquid sugars will increase the time needed to get a thick apple butter, as more evaporation is required.

-Jump to 'How to safely can apple butter' for a list of safe sugars and sugar substitutes.
+Jump to 'How to safely can apple butter' for a full list of safe sugars and sugar substitutes.

 Add sugar gradually